OAGi/Score/docs/user_guide/index.rst

    Branch.

-2. Depending on the current state of the Agency ID List, click either the “Move to Draft”, “Move to Candidate”, or “Back to WIP” button at the top-right corner of the page.
+2. Depending on the current state of the Agency ID List, click either the "Move to Draft", "Move to Candidate", or "Back to WIP" button at the top-right corner of the page.

 3. Confirm (or cancel) the state change.